amdigital-co-uk/docs-playbook/docs/1.-Welcome/Documentation-Guidelines/Platform-Development-Playbook.md

 MKDocs and Material for MKDocs extend the functionality of Markdown, allowing you to include visually richer content.

-You can edit the documents usng any markdown editor, incuding GitHub.
+You can edit the documents using any markdown editor, including GitHub.
 Read [How to Contribute](#how-to-contribute) for a step by step guide.

 ## Structure